-Head over to youtube.com/analytics set the date range for the last 60 & 90 Days (for giggles try lifetime).
+Head over to YouTube.com/analytics set the date range for the last 60 & 90 Days (for giggles try lifetime).
 If your videos are embedded on your site (which they should be) check out your Buzzsumo report & Google Analytics too.
-(See For Blogger above for that)
+(See For Bloggers above for that)

 How can your readers get results faster, with less headaches?
 Where would they get stuck or quit?